Your personal information

 Apple browsers including Safari – Support for cookies

 We will apply appropriate protection and management of any personally identifiable information you share with us.
-Any personal information you do provide will be held and processed by the Scottish College for Educational Leadership in accordance with the Data Protection Act 1998.
+Any personal information you do provide will be held and processed by Education Scotland in accordance with the Data Protection Act 1998.
 We will not pass on your details to any third party unless you give us permission to do so.

 The Data Protection Act 1998 protects the rights of individuals by making sure that any organisation that collects or holds information about living people does so in a way that is fair to those people.